KingdomsOfArilann/wiki-content/staff/commands.md

   - Shows a GUI of the most recent punishments.

   - (Optional) Specifying `username` will show that persons most recent punishments.

-- /punish &lt;username&gt;

-  - Shows a GUI, with predefined reasons & lengths.
-That align with the servers rules & punishment guidelines.

-  - It remembers how many punishments have occurred previously, so a higher level of punishment can be handed out in future.

-  - Hover over the glass panes to show specific punishments, clicking on them will hand out that punishment to the specified person.

-  - At the moment, it is not recommended to rollback a permanently banned person, in case they submit an appeal.
-It is suggested you wait a week to see if they submit an appeal or their ban length is adjusted, if they do not you should rollback their actions 60 days using CoreProtect.

 - /spectate or /spec &lt;username&gt;